brianMutea/Chat-with-your-Github-repositories-LlamaIndex-and-Activeloop-Deep-Lake/README.md

-# Chat with your Github repositories -> LlamaIndexv and Activeloop DeepLake
+# Chat with your Github repositories -> LlamaIndex and Activeloop DeepLake

 [See Notebook](https://github.com/brianMutea/Chat-with-your-Github-repositories-LlamaIndex-and-Activeloop-Deep-Lake.ipynb/blob/main/Chat_with_your_Github_repositories_LlamaIndex_and_Activeloop_Deep_Lake.ipynb)